 At some similarly indeterminate point, slip-stitch crochet began to share the same name (påta) with nalbinding despite a rich alternative vocabulary.
 Both techniques were applied within the same community to the same kinds of garments (caps, socks, mittens, etc.), suggesting that the functional commonality weighed more heavily into the naming process than did the differences between fabric structures or production techniques.

 Similar relationships between needle-based and hook-based looping are seen in a number of additional contexts at widespread locations.
-One example is the mochila bags that are buttonhole looped by the Arhuaca people in Columbia, and crocheted by the neighboring Wayuu.
+One example is the mochila bags made in simple looping by the Arhuaca people in Columbia, and crocheted by the neighboring Wayuu.
 Another is in Papua New Guinea, where bilums are made under the same roof both by crochet and hourglass looping (“double interconnected looping” in contrast to the single interconnected looping of nalbinding, but produced with the same basic technique).

 A quick look at Norwegian terminology may be an appropriate way to wrap up this discussion of classification and nomenclature.
 It’s the source language for the word nålbinding where this whole excursion began, and one of the designations it includes for slip-stitch crochet is krokbinding (more widely called pjoning).
 This translates literally to ‘hook binding’ and is a reasonable counterpart to ‘needle binding.’
 It also illustrates the term ‘binding’ used not just to categorize knitting and nalbinding, as seen in the previous few posts, but also to include at least one form of crochet.